celo-org/docs/blog/03-15-2023-cUsd-based-Event-Ticketing-and-Management-System/cUsd-based-Event-Ticketing-and-Management-System.md

 ```

-The `getEvent` function is a public and view function in our smart contract that takes an unsigned integer parameter called `_index` representing the index of an event to retrieve.
+The `getEvent` function is a public and view function in our contract that takes an unsigned integer parameter called `_index` representing the index of an event to retrieve.
 This function does not change the state of the contract and can be called externally by any account.

 The function returns eight values, declared using tuple notation, that correspond to specific data associated with the event at the given index.
-These include the event owner's address, an image URL or IPFS hash, the event's theme or name, location, number of followers, price in cUsd, sale status, and whether the caller has followed the event or not.
+These include the event owner's address, an image URL, the event's theme or name, location, number of followers, price in cUsd, sale status, and whether the caller has followed the event or not.

 To retrieve these values, the function accesses an array called `events` at the given index and retrieves the corresponding values.
 The events array is a data structure that stores information about each event, including its owner, image, theme, location, follow count, price, sale status, and a mapping of whether each account has followed the event or not.